gogins/csound-webserver-opcodes/README.md

 printed; if non-0, diagnostic messages are printed.

 *i_webserver_handle* - Returns a handle to the newly created internal Web server.
-The other csound_webserver opcodes must take such a handle as their first parameter.
+The other Webserver opcodes must take such a handle as their first parameter.

 ## Performance